microsoft/vcpkg/README.md

-First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule for CMake projects, and installing it on a user-local level for Visual Studio projects.
+First, download and bootstrap vcpkg itself; it can be installed anywhere, but generally we recommend using vcpkg as a submodule for CMake projects, and installing it globally for Visual Studio projects.
+We recommend somewhere like `C:\src\vcpkg` or `C:\dev\vcpkg`, since otherwise you may run into path issues for some port build systems.

 ```cmd
 > git clone https://github.com/microsoft/vcpkg